renatillas/eventsourcing/README.md

 ## Introduction

 Eventsourcing is a Gleam library designed to help developers build event-sourced systems.
 Event sourcing is a pattern where changes to the application's state are stored as a sequence of events.
-This allows for better traceability, easier debugging, and the ability to recreate the application's state at any point in time.
+This library provides a simple, type-safe way to implement event sourcing in your Gleam applications.

 ## Features